-You Get More Diverse Links
+Digital PR Earns More Diverse Links

-Once you’ve secured those, a process called natural syndication occurs.
+Once you've secured those, a process called natural syndication occurs.
 Many of these sites have syndication networks that pick up stories authoritative publishers post.
-That means that getting a few of those impressive media placements can get you many more links you didn’t have to work for.
+That means that getting a few of those impressive media placements can bring you many more links you didn't have to work for.
 Dofollow links are the most sought-after, as they have a high impact on your authority, but remember that all link types carry some value.

-You Generate More Brand Mentions
+Digital PR Generates More Brand Mentions

 It's always a little disappointing when people talk about your brand and don't link, but it's not a total waste.
 Conversations around your brand, even ones that don't involve links, can provide value in a couple of ways.

 Firstly, it's still a brand mention, meaning people reading the piece will see the name of your company or organization.
 While sometimes that might not seem as exciting as building links, it still means there's increased awareness around who you are.
 Depending on the context of how you're mentioned, you can be slowly building authority by being mentioned regarding topics you specialize in.